ethandanielsmall/17-RegEx/Develop/gist-template.md

 ow* - this will return the o in "come" and "into".
 It will also return the "ow" in "own".
 The star, or asterisk, will look for zero or more of the given letters.
 It is a combination of the plus sign and the question mark.

+    This is our example string: "aaaa aaa"

+a{4} - this will return back "aaaa". a{3} - this will return back "aaa".
+What is happening is that it is being asked to find 'a', x number of times.

+    This is our example string: "aaaa aaa"

+a{2,} - this will return back "aaaa" and "aaa". a{4,} - this will return back only "aaaa".
+What is happening is that it is being asked to find 'a' however many given times, or more.
+It finds four and three a's the first time, because both of those have two or more a's in a row.
+The second time, it only finds the one with all four a's in a row.

+    This is our example string: "aaaa aaa"

 ### OR Operator